east-coast-enduro-association/ecea-ui/content/english/events/dualsport/23-ds-tcsmc.md

 draft: false
 ---

 Everyone loves this event.
 Everyone wishes this event was actually an enduro (or is it just me?).
 Two days of fun in the sand.
+All event information will be posted on the Tri-County website located at https://615269738679f.site123.me/